 Figure 6.33.3.1-1 The interaction of a primary PCF and AF for the Network Slice quota event notification of slice SLA attributes.

 1. A 5GC internal consumer NF or OAM subscribes for an event notification of slice SLA attribute(s) of S-NSSAI to the primary PCF.
-The subscription request includes the information of Network Slice, consumer information and event notification information, e.g., threshold for quota notification.
+The subscription request includes the information of Network Slice, consumer information and event notification information, e.g. threshold for quota notification.

 If AF subscribes for an event notification via NEF, the NEF checks whether the AF is authorised for the requested subscription.
 If this check successes, the NEF query the NRF, UDR or others to find the primary PCF.
 The NEF initiate a separated subscription request to the primary PCF.

-2. For each subscription, the primary PCF checks the event subscriptions (e.g., threshold for quota notification related to the registered number of UEs or periodic reporting event) and triggers the notification to the 5GC internal consumer NF or OAM when the event occurs.
+2. For each subscription, the primary PCF checks the event subscriptions (e.g. threshold for quota notification related to the registered number of UEs or periodic reporting event) and triggers the notification to the 5GC internal consumer NF or OAM when the event occurs.

 3. The primary PCF notifies the event to the 5GC internal consumer NF or OAM or AF (directly or via NEF) based on the event notification information of the subscription.

-4. Independently, the 5GC internal consumer NF or OAM or AF (via NEF) may request the Network slice quota status of slice SLA attribute (e.g., registered number of UEs of the S-NSSAI) to the primary PCF.
+4. Independently, the 5GC internal consumer NF or OAM or AF (via NEF) may request the Network slice quota status of slice SLA attribute (e.g. registered number of UEs of the S-NSSAI) to the primary PCF.
 In case of AF request via NEF, the NEF checks whether the AF is authorised for the request.
 If this check successes, the NEF find the primary PCF and invokes a status request service to the primary PCF.

-5. The primary PCF performs the Network slice quota status of slice SLA attribute (e.g., registered number of UEs of the S-NSSAI).
+5. The primary PCF performs the Network slice quota status of slice SLA attribute (e.g. registered number of UEs of the S-NSSAI).

 6. The primary PCF reports the request to the 5GC internal consumer NF or OAM or AF (via NEF).